 What We Do:

 We work on sustainability initiatives related to dining services.
 We focus primarily on food production, energy efficiency, waste reduction and education, though we are always open to new projects and suggestions.
-In the past, we've worked to create the trayless progam, to remove disposable bottled water from dining sales, and to improve Stevenson's lighting efficiency.
-We're currently working on a composting plan for post-consumer food waste, expanding the reusable container program, as well as conducting waste and energy audits.
-We've just published our third edition of the Little Green Book, a sustainability guide for first-years.
+In the past, we've worked to create the trayless program, to remove disposable bottled water from dining sales, and to improve Stevenson's lighting efficiency.
+We're currently working on a composting plan for post-consumer food waste, expanding the reusable container program, reducing meat consumption, as well as conducting waste and energy audits.
 We'd love to hear your thoughts on and ideas for sustainability in dining services!

 Who We Are:

-For comments or suggestions about eliminating bottled water sales, contact firstname.lastname@example.org
+For comments or suggestions about sustainability within CDS, contact email@example.com